ksonh/ksonh/README.md

 - 🌱 I’m currently learning machine learning (ML) with Python

-Thanks for reading my bio!
-Please feel free to see my repositories.

 <!--
 **ksonh/ksonh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.